Introduction

 Health-Related Grounds

-To navigate these requirements effectively, consider the following steps:
+To effectively navigate these complex health-related requirements, applicants should consider the following strategic steps:

-• Understand the specific health requirements: Familiarize yourself with the list of communicable diseases and vaccination requirements as outlined by the Centers for Disease Control and Prevention (CDC).
+- Understand the specific health requirements: Review the CDC’s list of communicable diseases and vaccination mandates to ensure full compliance.

-• Schedule a medical examination: Book an appointment with a USCIS-approved physician well in advance of your visa interview to ensure all necessary documentation is completed.
+- Schedule a medical examination early: Arrange an appointment with a USCIS-approved civil surgeon well ahead of your visa interview date to allow sufficient time for any necessary treatments or additional testing.

 Criminal Grounds